Emulating Haiku In VMware Fusion

 Step 2.
 Creating a virtual machine.

-For the operating system, select Other.
+Then, on the operating system type screen, for the operating system, select Other.
 For version, do take note to make sure that Other is selected.
 Do not select Other 64-bit.
+After selecting, click Continue.

 Save the settings and power on the virtual machine.
 Once Haiku has booted, you can choose whether to run as a Live-CD (which does not have any persistency through reboots) or continue with the installation.